arifaizat92/data-analytics/portfolio/nasi_lemak_index/ReadMe.md

-# Nasi Lemak Idex Dashboard
+# Nasi Lemak Index Dashboard

 Nasi Lemak Index Proect is a lighthearted way of visualising the price of Nasi Lemak among different states